bgur123/2p-ROI-Selector/Updates.md

 -Added option to select ROIs in external figures which is useful in ~x>>y cases -Added option to assign categories for selected ROIs -Added option for scaling GUI for the screen resolution (?)

+# Update 4 (27.10.2020)
+-Changed the variable names to fit with the newly written pre-processing.
+(For Freya's master thesis)